 Sewing tools, aka sewing notions, are just as crucial to a seamster than a baking pan is to a baker.
 Tools make our jobs and process easier when trying to complete a task or technique.
 Using the right notion will save you time and of course the headache of manually doing each step.
 As you grow in confidence and skill, I would recommend reassessing your tools and upgrading or changing out some to make it easier and more enjoyable!

 What type of sewing tools do you prefer?

 There are defiantly necessary sewing tools that every sewist should have in their bag, however, when you choose a sewing path (examples are garment sewist, quilter, bag maker, accessories) each subcategory will have tools that help for that specific skill set or project set.
 Or maybe you’re just getting into sewing and are not 100% sure of what supplies are going to give you the best bang for your buck.

 Well, I am here to help you with some basic and some more specialized tools you may want to invest in.

 Top 10 tools

-These are in no particular order; they are not rated in order, means that I think you will benefit from having on hand for sewing.
+These are in no particular order; they are not rated in order, which means that I think you will benefit from having on hand for sewing.

 # 10. A good QUALITY iron.